troperville

 • If Fauxlivia wasn't upgraded to Jerkass Woobie status at the end of Season 3, she definitely was when Lincoln gets shot.

 • Etta Bishop is another Iron Woobie.
+Like mother, like daughter.

 • September AKA Donald.
 He's basically been alone for 21 years but not after being experimented on and banished by the other Observers.

 • And a case of fridge horror, can you imagine what it must have felt like, for September to get up, and suddenly be hit with raves of emotions?
-And also to live must of his life as Observer and to suddenly have all that taken away?
+And also to live most of his life as Observer and to suddenly have all that taken away?

 • The cortexiphan subjects.
 All of them.
 Olivia got off lucky.